SandAI-org/MagiAttention/example/torch_native/experiments/README.md

 # Using MagiAttention with HuggingFace Transformers
-We provide you an example to train llama-3-1b model with magiattention utilizing the HuggingFace Transformers ecosystem.
+We provide you an example to train llama-3-1b model with magiattention(dp + cp) utilizing the HuggingFace Transformers ecosystem.
 We also do experiments to compare the loss of training with/without magiattention to show the correctness of MagiAttention.

 ## Install Transformers and Accelerate
 ```shell